-from my 16 year old son:
+from a 16 year old young man:

 Parents need to remember that just because their kid is failing math does not mean he will fail at life.